From 26 August 2025, the Australian Government’s right to disconnect laws will apply to small business employers.

-Australia’s workplace landscape has undergone significant changes recently, with the Federal Government passing a series of amendments to the Fair Work Act over the past two years in what is known as the”Closing Loopholes” legislative package.
+Australia’s workplace landscape has undergone significant changes recently, with the Federal Government passing a series of amendments to the Fair Work Act – also known as the 'Closing Loopholes' laws.

-The new provision, set to take effect on August 26, 2024 for non-small business employers, and August 26, 2025 for small business employers, marks a fundamental shift in how work-life balance is managed in Australia.
+The right to disconnect laws were introduced to non-small business employers in August 2024 and mark a fundamental shift in how work-life balance is managed in Australia.

-The right to disconnect is a new provision under the Fair Work Act that allows employees to refuse to engage in work-related communication outside of their regular working hours, unless their refusal would be unreasonable.
+The right to disconnect is a new provision under the Fair Work Act 2009 (Fair Work Act) that allows employees to refuse to engage in work related communication outside of their regular working hours, unless their refusal would be unreasonable.

 Contact could include any form of communication that engages with employees, such as phone calls, emails, text messages, and social media.
 The timing applies to any contact or attempted contact outside an employee’s working hours.